Lukasye/ds_project_ws2223_group3/README.md

 ![broadcast](img/failure_in_middle_bid.png) <br>
 <b>18.01.2023:</b> I am soooo stupid.
 Until today's lecture i realized that the multicast that i've used is group_unicast.
 So, I corrected it.
 Now we have the right one.
 And updated the RMI methode to and add some comments.<br>
 <b>23.01.2023:</b> Refine election code.
 Move all the MAIN_SERVER part into the gms to seperate the usages.
 Debugging.
 Tested multi failure possibilities and enable some degrees of failure management.<br>
+<b>24.01.2023:</b> first time test on 4-server 4-client(and 4-server 8 client) situation and multiple mashine.
+Not very good.
+Deliver a few bugs and did some code optimizations.<br>
 ### TODO<br>
 1. election failure model
 2. error handling (extremely important). especially udp_send() function